Loss-of-coolant accident: Fuel claddings

 Most reactors use a zirconium alloy as the material for fuel rod claddings due to its corrosion-resistance and low neutron absorption cross-section.
 However, one major drawback of zirconium alloys is that, when overheated, they oxidize and produce a runaway exothermic reaction with water (steam) that leads to the production of hydrogen: Zr + 2H2O -> ZrO2 + 2H2.
 Such reactions are what led to the hydrogen explosions in the Fukushima Daiichi nuclear disaster.
+Hydrogen absorbed by the cladding during normal reactor operation also degrades the mechanical properties of zirconium alloys through hydride-induced embrittlement, which can further influence cladding behaviour under accident conditions.

-Rupture Behavior
+Rupture behaviour

 The residual decay heat causes rapid increase in temperature and internal pressure of the fuel cladding which leads to plastic deformation and subsequent bursting.
 During a loss-of-coolant accident, zirconium-based fuel claddings undergo high temperature oxidation, phase transformation, and creep deformation simultaneously.
 These mechanisms have been extensively studied by researchers using burst criterion models.
 In one study, researchers developed a burst criterion for Zircaloy-4 fuel claddings and determined that the effect of the steam environment on failure of the claddings is negligible at low temperatures.
 However, as the burst temperature increases, rapid oxidation of Zircaloy-4 claddings occurs leading to a sharp decrease in its ductility.
-In fact, at higher temperatures the burst strain pretty much drops to zero signifying that the oxidized cladding becomes so brittle locally that it is predicted to fail without any further deformation or straining.
+In fact, at higher temperatures the burst strain essentially drops to zero, signifying that the oxidized cladding becomes so brittle locally that it is predicted to fail without any further deformation or straining.

 The amount of oxygen picked up by the zirconium alloy depends on the exposure time to steam (H_{2}O) before rupture.
 For rapid ruptures due to high heating rates and internal pressures, there is negligible oxidation.
 However, oxidation plays an important role in fracture for low heating rates and low initial internal pressures.

-Oxidation Resistance Coatings
+Oxidation-resistant coatings

 The zirconium alloy substrates can be coated to improve their oxidation resistance.
 In one study, researchers coated a Zirlo substrate with Ti_{2}AlC MAX phase using a hybrid arc/magnetron sputtering technique followed by an annealing treatment.
 They subsequently investigated the mechanical properties and oxidation resistance in pure steam conditions at 1000 °C, 1100 °C, and 1200 °C under different oxidation times.
-Results showed that coating the Zirlo substrate with Ti_{2}AlC caused in increase in hardness and elastic modulus compared to the bare substrate.
+Results showed that coating the Zirlo substrate with Ti_{2}AlC caused an increase in hardness and elastic modulus compared to the bare substrate.
 Additionally, the high-temperature oxidation resistance was significantly improved.
 The benefits of Ti_{2}AlC over other coating materials are that it has excellent stability under neutron irradiation, a lower thermal expansion coefficient, better thermal shock resistance, and higher temperature oxidation resistance.
 Table 1 provides a good indication of the improved mechanical properties as a result of the coating and improved resistance to plastic deformation.